tannerdolby/tannerdolby.com/src/writing/intro-client-side-js.md

 <h2 class="post-heading">So where does HTML fit into the picture?</h2>

 [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) or HyperText Markup Language is the most rudimentary building block in web development.
 Using HTML allows developers to define the meaning and structure of web content through semantic HTML DOM elements.

+<h2 class="post-heading">What is the DOM?</h2>
+From [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction), The Document Object Model (DOM) is the data representation of the objects that comprise the structure and content of a document on the web.
+The DOM represents the HTML or XML document so that programming languages can easily connect to the page.

 <h2 class="post-heading">Build the DOM Tree</h2>